 History of Kyoto Women's University

-Kyoto Joshi Gakuen ("Kyoto Women's Educational Institution") is a comprehensive institution consisting of graduate school, university, high school, junior high school, the elementary school attached to the university, and kindergarten.
-While these schools and educational institutes were established and have developed independently from each other, they share the same founding philosophy based on the Buddhist principles advocated by Shinran to foster a sincere, benevolent, and unselfish spirit.
+Kyoto Joshi Gakuen ("Kyoto Women's Educational Institution") is a comprehensive institution consisting of a graduate school, a university, a high school, a junior high school, an elementary school affiliated with the university, and a kindergarten.
+Although these schools and educational institutions were established and developed independently of each other, they share the same founding philosophy based on the Buddhist principles advocated by Shinran to cultivate a sincere, benevolent, and unselfish spirit.
 We celebrated our 100th anniversary in 2011.

-Kyoto Joshi Gakuen's origins were inherited from (and incorporate the spirit of) Kendo Jogakuin, established in 1899 by Wariko Kai in cooperation with Jinzaemon Matsuda.
-In the following year, Wariko and her husband, Komazo, opened a school named Bunchuen.
-In 1910, it was merged with Kyoto Koto Jogakko ("Kyoto Girls' High School") run by Zenzo Yabe, under the auspices of the Buddhist Association of Women of Nishi Hongwanji Temple, presided by Kazuko Otani (the spouse of the Nishi Hongwanji Temple Master).
-That year also marked the establishment of Kyoto Joshi Gakuen.
+The origins of Kyoto Joshi Gakuen were inherited from (and incorporate the spirit of) Kendo Jogakuin, founded in 1899 by Wariko Kai in collaboration with Jinzaemon Matsuda.
+The following year, Wariko and her husband Komazo opened a school called Bunchuen.
+In 1910, it was merged with Kyoto Koto Jogakko ("Kyoto Girls' High School"), run by Zenzo Yabe, under the auspices of the Buddhist Women's Association of Nishi Hongwanji Temple, presided over by Kazuko Otani (the wife of the Nishi Hongwanji Temple Master).
+The Kyoto Joshi Gakuen was founded in the same year.

 Chronology

-1899 Wariko Kai, in cooperation with Jinzaemon Matsuda, establishes Kendo Jogakuin in Hanayacho, Higashinakasuji-Dori, Shimogyo-Ku, Kyoto.
+Wariko Kai, in cooperation with Jinzaemon Matsuda, establishes Kendo Jogakuin in Hanaya-Cho, Higashinakasuji-Dori, Shimogyo-Ku, Kyoto.
 (This marks the origins of Kyoto Joshi Gakuen.)

 Wariko and her husband, Komazo, open a school in Samegai Gojo, Kyoto.
 Named Bunchuen, the school follows through with the objectives and founding principles of Kendo Jogakuin.